kiritigowda/MIVisionX-Inference-Tutorial/README.md

 <p align="center"><img width="80%" src="images/modelCompilerWorkflow.png" /></p>

-In this tutorial we will learn how to run inference efficiently using [OpenVX](https://www.khronos.org/openvx/) and [OpenVX Extensions](https://www.khronos.org/registry/OpenVX/extensions/vx_khr_nn/1.2/html/index.html).
-The tutorial will go over each step required to convert a pre-tained neural net model into an OpenVX Graph and run this graph efficiently on any target hardware.
-In this tutorial we will learn about AMD MIVisionX which delivers open source implementation of OpenVX and OpenVX Extensions along with MIVisionX Neural Net Model Compiler & Optimizer.
+In this tutorial, we will learn how to run inference efficiently using [OpenVX](https://www.khronos.org/openvx/) and [OpenVX Extensions](https://www.khronos.org/registry/OpenVX/extensions/vx_khr_nn/1.2/html/index.html).
+The tutorial will go over each step required to convert a pre-trained neural net model into an OpenVX Graph and run this graph efficiently on any target hardware.
+In this tutorial, we will learn about AMD MIVisionX which delivers open source implementation of OpenVX and OpenVX Extensions along with MIVisionX Neural Net Model Compiler & Optimizer.

 [Neural Net Model Compiler & Optimizer](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX/tree/master/model_compiler#neural-net-model-compiler--optimizer) converts pre-trained neural network models to MIVisionX runtime code for optimized inference.